ikea48/Test-Program/README.md

 # Test-Program
 Test Program made by me in Python, using pygame libraries.
-A dvd logo like game where clicking the squre gets you a point!
+A dvd logo like game where clicking the square gets you a point!